-- 1. Please give the INFORMS staff at least three business days' notice before the requested start date of an election. - 2.
-Provide INFORMS with the following information: - " Names of candidates and the positions for which they are running - " A start and end date for the election - " A short introduction explaining instructions for members when they open the survey (see example below) - " A Position Statement and Biography for each candidate (must be under 4,000 total characters) - " Please note all officers must be INFORMS and community members in good standing.
+- 1. Give INFORMS at least three business days' notice before the requested start date of an election. - 2.
+Provide INFORMS with the following information: - Names of candidates and the positions for which they are running - A start and end date for the election - A short introduction (see below) explaining instructions for members when they open the survey - A Position Statement and Biography for each candidate (must be under 4,000 total characters) - Please note all officers must be INFORMS and community members in good standing.

-Dear (Community) Members:
+Dear (Community) Members,

 It is time to elect officers for 20XX.
-The open positions are Vice Chair/Chair Elect, Secretary/Treasurer, and Board Member.

-Please read the position statements of the candidates and vote by Thursday, October 29, 12noon Eastern Standard Time.
+Open positions are Vice Chair/Chair Elect, Security, Treasurer, and Board Member.
+Please read the position statements of the candidates and vote by Friday, October 2, 12noon EST.